Work With Us

 A DBS (Disclosure and Barring Service) Check – previously known as a CRB Check –is a way for TIE to check applicants’ criminal records and help decide whether they are a suitable person to work for us.

-The welfare of our students is paramount, and all staff working at our summer schools in the UK are required to have a satisfactory Enhanced DBS with Barred List Check and, where applicable, an overseas check.
+The welfare of our students is paramount, and all staff working at our summer camps in the UK are required to have a satisfactory Enhanced DBS with Barred List Check and, where applicable, an overseas check.

 What is the cost of a DBS check?
 Will TIE cover it?

-The cost of an Enhanced DBS with Barred List Check is £43
+The cost of an Enhanced DBS with Barred List Check is £56

 TIE will cover the full cost for returning staff if they join the DBS Update Service at their own expense.
 If they do not join the DBS Update Service, TIE will cover 50% of its cost and in the coming years, staff will have to pay the full cost of the DBS.